amckinney/backend-dev/docs/08-lesson.md

 As we near the conclusion of the course, we'll turn our attention to a paradigm that's used in all of the programming languages we use and interact with.
-This lesson will feel a little more philosophical and begins to ask and answer questions like, "How are programming lanauges written?"
+This lesson will feel a little more philosophical and begins to ask and answer questions like, "How are programming languages written?"

 ## What is metaprogramming?